StarRocks/starrocks/docs/data_source/catalog/hive_catalog.md

 ## Usage notes

-- The file formats of Hive that StarRocks supports are Parquet, ORC, and CSV.
+- The file formats of Hive that StarRocks supports are Parquet, ORC, and CSV:

+  - Parquet files support the following compression formats: SNAPPY, LZ4, ZSTD, GZIP, and NO_COMPRESSION.
+  - ORC files support the following compression formats: ZLIB, SNAPPY, LZO, LZ4, ZSTD, and NO_COMPRESSION.

 - The data types of Hive that StarRocks does not support are INTERVAL, BINARY, and UNION.
 Additionally, StarRocks does not support the MAP data type for CSV-formatted Hive tables.
 - You can only use Hive catalogs to query data.
 You cannot use Hive catalogs to drop, delete, or insert data into your Hive cluster.